prathammalhotra04/Tower-Research/README.md

 d.
 Collect all the indices you can solve and compute the covariance Σk×k for your predictions µk×N.

 e.
 Construct a trading strategy using µ and Σ from the previous part, subject to the constraints given in the problem statement.

+/**
+//Hi moderator
+I am a 2nd-year student from IITD, and I am fascinated by your solution for this challenge.
+Since this challenge is again going to happen in our campus from 16-21 march.
+Can you please suggest some materials/ courses to prepare for the competition?
+I am a beginner in this field but i havfe a strong interest to get started but could not find a good starting point.
+Thanks in advance.
+My mail id - malhotrapratham16@gmail.com. sorry for the pull request but i had no other option to connect other than creating a pull request Thanks
+**/